kevinsaner91/Mavlink_Control/README.md

 # Mavlink_Control

 This repository shows how to get a phytec mira board sending and receiving messages to a pixhawk autopilot.
-Further Documentation is included in the doc directory.
+Further documentation is included in the doc directory.